jeremywrnr/deepmap/readme.md

     rake

 ## todo

+* collison checking/warning/confirmation workflow
-- support key-val iteration in mapping over vals/keys.
+* support key-val iteration in mapping over vals/keys.
 This would allow support for mapping conditionally based on a key/value, even if you are iterating over all values/keys (`key_map {|k, v| k > 0 ? k : v }`).